kaoriito/twostagetask/README.md

 1. In the email linking you to this page, click on "Link to download task".
 <br>
 This should take you to a page that looks like this on Google Drive:

 <br>
-Click on ** DOWNLOAD ALL ** , and you should see a pop-up appear that says "Preparing download".
+Click on __DOWNLOAD ALL__ and you should see a pop-up appear that says "Preparing download".
 This will take a moment, depending on your internet connection speed.

 2.
 3.